chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 TOML
 ====

-TOML is the configuation language chosen by the chapel developers for configuring programs written in chapel using mason.
+TOML is the configuration language chosen by the chapel developers for configuring programs written in chapel using mason.
 A TOML file contains the nessescary information to build a chapel program using mason.
 `TOML Spec <https://github.com/toml-lang/toml>`_.